sciabarra/AgileSites/_includes/ABOUT.md

 ## Solution

-AgileSites does not change Fatwire/WCS in any way.
+AgileSites does not change Fatwire/Sites way of operate in any way.
 Templates are still invoked using JSP, and JSP code is standard Java code, so nothing is different from standard practices.

 The entire hot deploy api is actually a standard feature of Java that exists since Java 1.0: it is implemented using the standard class loader used for applets.
 Everything else is provided either with java classes that extends existing api (but don't change it) and a standard external build tool that packges your code and deploy it.

 Finally, the asset model update is implemented using standard Fatwire/WCS Elements and SiteEntries, invoked through the Catalog Manager.

-In conclusion, all the framework is a layer built on top of standard Fatwire/WCS and nothing is "invalidating your guarantee", except you may not ask support for the specific framework to the Vendor.
+In conclusion, all the framework is a layer built on top of standard Fatwire/Sites and nothing is "invalidating your guarantee", except you may not ask support for the specific framework to the Vendor.
 Support for the framework however is available from us.

-# <a name="UnitTest"></a>Unit Test Templates and CSElement
+# <a name="UnitTest"> </a>Unit Test Templates and CSElement

 ## Problem